joannerd/pomoplan/README.md

 # Pomoplan

-Pomoplan is a [Next.js](https://nextjs.org/docs/getting-started) app built with productive and healthy task management in mind.
-The goal of Pomoplan is to help you stay healthy and work smart by taking breaks to reset your mind and staying focused during interval-based work sessions.
+Pomoplan is a [Next.js](https://nextjs.org/docs/getting-started) app built with healthy and productive task management in mind.
+The goal of Pomoplan is to help you manage work intervals (known as a _pomodoro_) to with taking breaks to reset your mind and staying focused during the interval-based work sessions.

 [Pomoplan Live](https://pomoplan.vercel.app/)